dauwhe/acme-labs/README.md

 # acme-labs
-prototype digital reading system
+###a toy digital reading system

 See it in action at https://dauwhe.github.io/acme-labs/

-This is an experiment to see how web application manifests and service workers might be used for digital books.
-It's essentially an implementation of [BFF](https://github.com/dauwhe/epub31-bff), and aims to explore some of the ideas of [(P)WP](https://github.com/w3c/dpub-pwp-ucr).
+Can the web platform provide a great reading experience for publications?
+Can [web application manifests](https://www.w3.org/TR/appmanifest/) and [service workers](https://w3c.github.io/ServiceWorker/) more easily implement the functionality of dedicated reading apps?
+Acme Labs is an experimental implementation of a browser-friendly ebook format [BFF](https://github.com/dauwhe/epub31-bff), and aims to explore some of the ideas of [(portable) web publications](https://github.com/w3c/dpub-pwp-ucr).

 ## Goals

-1. Provide a reading experience much like common dedicated e-readers like iBooks, and Readium.
+1. Provide a reading experience much like common dedicated e-readers like iBooks and Readium.
 This includes user control over font size, a night mode, easy access to navigation, pagination, etc.

 2. The publications themselves should not need any scripts to function.

 3. The publications should work offline.

-4. It should be possible to save the publication to a local filesystem.
+4. It should be possible to save publications to a local filesystem.

 ## Publications

-Each book is in a folder.
-The folder contains a manifest.json file.
+Each publication is in a folder.
+The folder contains a `manifest.json` file.
 The manifest is a web application manifest, but with two additional members:

 1. The `spine` member.
-This is the order of content documents in the publication, as in EPUB.
+This describes the order of content documents in the publication, as in EPUB.

 ```json
 "spine": [{